Introduction

 Results

-The scheme began in August 2024 and completed on schedule in the spring of 2025.
+The scheme began in August 2024 and completed in July 2025.
 The team maintained steady progress, handing over properties at a rate of approximately four per week.

-The works are expected to yield substantial improvements to the thermal performance of the homes and associated reductions in residents’ energy costs.
+The works yielded substantial improvements to the thermal performance of the homes and associated reductions in residents’ energy costs.
+They also enhanced the appearance of the properties and the local community more generally.

 Funding